 You retire with a pension fund worth £100,000*

-You use the money to buy an annuity
+You decide to use some or all of the money to buy an annuity

-An annuity company offers you an income worth 3% of your £100,000 each year
+An annuity company offers you an annuity rate of 3%.
+This means it will pay you an income worth 3% of your £100,000 each year

 *After tax deductions and 25% lump sum cash withdrawal.